kubeflow/kubeflow/components/crud-web-apps/jupyter/README.md

 Each language's folder, aside from English, should have a distinct and up to date OWNERs file that reflects the maintainers of that language.

+KF_LANG is an environment variable to be used by notebook servers and is selected by the user upon notebook creation.
+KF_LANG follows ISO 639-1 formatting (`en`, `fr`).
+To make full use of KF_LANG each image must have the respective language pack installed and the image scripts modifying the locale environment variable to match KF_LANG.
+The notebook server will then be configured with the appropriate language.

+Add the language to the dictionary in `form-advanced-options.component.ts` to have it appear in the drop-down langauge list.
+To verify KF_LANG is written to the notebook server, you can view the notebook spec.

 **Testing**

 You can run a different translation of the app, locally, by running